-Days Cash on Hand is defined as "Current unrestricted cash and investments plus any restricted cash and investments (if available for general system purposes), divided by operating expenditures minus depreciation, divided by 365."
+Days Cash on Hand is defined as "Current unrestricted cash and investments plus any restricted cash and investments (if available for general System purposes), divided by operating expenditures minus depreciation, divided by 365."

-Debt Ratio means the Outstanding Principal amount of debt compared to the Net Fixed Assets or utility plant investment of the system and indicates how much the system has leveraged the cash flow of the enterprise fund for utility plant capital investment.
+Debt Ratio means the Outstanding Principal amount of debt compared to the Net Fixed Assets or utility plant investment of the System and indicates how much the System has leveraged the cash flow of the enterprise fund for utility plant capital investment.

-Debt Service represents the annual deposits required from system revenues to a sinking fund, loan repayment fund, or its equivalent as required for the principal and interest payments made by the enterprise fund for repayment on outstanding indebtedness of the system.
-Debt Service includes general obligation debt assigned to the system.
+Debt Service represents the annual deposits required from System revenues to a sinking fund, loan repayment fund, or its equivalent as required for the principal and interest payments made by the enterprise fund for repayment on outstanding indebtedness of the System.
+Debt Service includes general obligation debt and other long-term liabilities assigned to the System.